Govi02/irctc_autofill_extension/README.md

 # IRCTC Autofill Extension (Chrome)
 Tatkal Autofill Tool which helps you to book tatkal tickets at fast.
-It autofills &amp; submits all data during booking time.
+It autofills and submits all data during booking time.

 ***Steps for IRCTC Train Ticket Booking:***